Read this article in Easy English

 - Northern Territory: Disability Advocacy Service Inc. (DAS)

-- South Australia: Disability Rights Advocacy Service Inc. (DRAS)
+- South Australia: Disability Advocacy and Complaints Service of SA (DACSSA), Disability Rights Advocacy Service Inc. (DRAS)

 - Tasmania: Speak Out Advocacy

 - Victoria: Positive Powerful Parents, STAR Victoria, Victorian Advocacy League for Individuals with Disability (VALID)

 - Western Australia: Developmental Disability WA (DDWA), People With Disabilities WA (PWDWA)

 There are other professional people who can support you with your parenting.
 For example:

 - A dietitian can help you work out what food to give your child.

 - An occupational therapist can help you learn how to make your home a safe place for you and your child.